 How do you house train a Shih Tzu?

-By Nicole from Shannon, MS
+By nicole taylor from Shannon, MS

 My chi can't deal with cold and snow so during these times it's puppy pads.
 Her use of them was sporadic.
 My pads are washable (old hosp. draw sheets cut to size).
 Now, as I pick up a used pad, I rub the center of the clean pad on a pee spot.
 The odor draws her to the pad as the potty place.
 She has even gotten better about defacating there as well which makes it easy to pick up the pad and drop the deposits in the toilet.